wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

   [prev, current, next] = [
     current,
     next,
-    //get the next slde or if its at the end, loop around and grba the first next.nextElementSibling || slides.firstElementChild, ];
+    //get the next slide or if its at the end, loop around and grab the first next.nextElementSibling || slides.firstElementChild, ];
 }